Disability and Marriage Rules_ How Benefits Can Be Affected Image

 The Marriage Penalty for SSI in 2024

 The “marriage penalty” refers to the potential reduction in SSI benefits when recipients marry.
-In 2024, an individual’s maximum federal SSI benefit is $943 monthly, while a couple can receive up to $1,415.
-This means married couples receive about 25% less than they would as two single individuals.
+In 2024, an individual’s maximum federal SSI benefit is $943 monthly benefit, while a couple can receive up to $1,415.
+This means that legally married couples receive about 25% less than they would as two single individuals.

 Can Getting Married Affect Disability Benefits?